Last Updated: April 18, 2024

 In the fall of 1819, Hotchkiss’s father, Frederick, began construction on a home for David that reached completion the following year.
 A meticulous record keeper, Hotchkiss noted that the home’s construction cost a total of $660.99.
 With the structure completed, David Miles Hotchkiss opened a boarding school (The Select Academy) on the home’s second floor in order to spread his personal belief in the importance of education.

 In addition to being a teacher, Hotchkiss held a number of other important local positions throughout his life.
-He served as captain of the militia in Waterbury and in Salem (which is now Naugatuck).
-Hotchkiss also served as a town selectman and twice served as a representative in the state legislature.
+He served as captain of the militia in Waterbury and Salem (now Naugatuck).
+Hotchkiss also served as a town selectman and two terms as a representative in the state legislature.

 Promoting Cause of Free Soil Party Draws Ire from Abolition Opponents

-In Connecticut, slavery was as contentious as anywhere in the country, with many residents strongly in support of African Americans living in bondage.
+Even though Connecticut instituted gradual emancipation in 1784, opinions around the state about slavery were as contentious as anywhere in the country.
 For his work with the Free-Soil Party, Hotchkiss faced outright resentment and hostility from local slavery proponents.
-On more than one occasion Hotchkiss found trees cut down on his property or fences and farming equipment vandalized, all due to the vocal nature with which he promoted abolition.
+On more than one occasion, Hotchkiss found trees cut down on his property or fences and farming equipment vandalized, all due to his vocal promotion of abolition.

 Upon Hotchkiss’s death in 1878, his family buried him in the Prospect Town Cemetery.
 The house where Hotchkiss lived went to his 10th child, David Bryant Hotchkiss.
-Three of David Bryant’s children went on to reside in the house their entire lives, keeping the home in the family for over 160 years.
+Three of David Bryant’s children resided in the house their entire lives, keeping the home in the family for over 160 years.
 Today the house is the headquarters of the Prospect Historical Society.